hgld/utba/content/swarms.md

 A honeybee swarm is a natural part of the honeybee colony lifecycle and is not usually an emergency.
 In most cases the honeybees will move on in a day or two.Don’t approach the swarm.
 Although typically honeybees are docile there is always a risk of being stung.
 Observe from a distance.

-Contact the UTBA to have a honeybee swarm relocated.[Info@urbantorontobeekeepers.org](mailto:Info@urbantorontobeekeepers.org)
+Contact the UTBA to have a honeybee swarm relocated.
+[Info@urbantorontobeekeepers.org](mailto:Info@urbantorontobeekeepers.org)

-* Please be ready to supply the following details.
+Please be ready to supply the following details.

 * Please take a photo of the swarm
 * Describe where the swarm is located (30 ft up a tree, in a garbage bin, on a fence)
 * Physical location (close major intersection)